-Applicants will be invited to attend Skills to Foster preparation course along with other applicants.
-The course is led by experienced social workers and foster carers over three days and we also aim for a looked after young person to facilitate a session.
-We provide specialist training where carers will be approved for children with disabilities or children with more complex emotional and behavioural difficulties.
+Applicants will be invited to attend a Skills to Foster preparation course along with other applicants.
+The course is led by experienced social workers and foster carers.
+We provide specialist training where carers will be approved for more challenging children.